mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Fitness Clubs, Gyms and Training Facilities, Sports and Recreation Facilities

-- Limited to 50% capacity.
+- Limited to 50% capacity or 250 people, whichever is lower.
 - Proof of vaccination is required.
 - Masks remain required when not actively engaged in physical activity.